-Research Paper Topics for High School— Whether they’re writing a paper for a class or preparing to work on college essays, high school students will be asked to write a number of research papers before they finally graduate.
-It’s always good for them to get extra practice—which is why we’ve come up with a wonderful list of good research paper topics.
+Research Paper Topics for High School— Whether they’re writing a paper for a class or preparing to work on college essays, high school students in all grades will be asked to write a number of research papers before they finally graduate.
+It’s always good for them to get extra practice—which is why we’ve come up with a wonderful list of good research topics for high school students.
 (Plus, there’s a bonus list of 13 historical research topics, too!)

 Finding a Good Research Topic